ACCESSORY TO MURDER CHARGES IN PHOENIX, AZ

 In fact, accessories before the fact often face the same criminal charges as the principal offenders.
 As we stated before, this often brings harsher penalties and harsher sentences.
 Sometimes, we refer to being an accessory before the fact as the crime of aiding and abetting.

 A person who helps another individual after that party commits a felony is an accessory.
-An example of this would be someone driving the getaway car for their friend, knowing they killed somebody.
+An example of this would be someone driving the getaway car for their friend, or hiding the murder weapon, knowing they killed somebody.

 Generally, the person labeled as the accessory after the fact is not charged with the same offense as the principal offender, or the alleged murderer.